Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Potato 2.md

 •	What is starch?

-•	Why do you think some foo here are blue and others aren’t?
+•	Why do you think some foods here are blue and others aren’t?
 Can you see any similarities between them?

 <br/>